 Selected Research Topics

-Total-body PET imaging techniques
+Total-body PET/CT imaging techniques

-The overall goal is to faciliatet the total-body PET imaging by developing a series of novel imaging techniques.
-W orking closely with our clinical collaborators, the research topics include but not limited to: (1) Develop methods for dynamic image quality improvement; (Sun et al. Phys.
+(1) Develop methods for dynamic image quality improvement; (Sun et al. Phys.
 Med.
 Biol.
 2022) (Sun et al. EJNMMI Physics 2022) (Wang et al. IEEE TMI 2024)

-(2) Propose and optimize simpified scan protocols, and their associated parametric analysis; (Wang et al. EJNMMI Physics 2022)(Zhao et al. EJNMMI 2024)
+(2) Propose and optimize simpified scan protocols, and their associated parametric analysis; (Wang et al. EJNMMI Physics 2022) (Zhao et al. EJNMMI 2024)

 400px